 Before jetting off to visit this hidden gem in Eastern Europe, tourists from ETIAS eligible countries will need to be in possession of a Slovakia Visa Waiver to allow them entry.

-The Europe travel visa for Slovakia will become available in 2021 for all travelers who wish to discover this beautiful land and the wonders to be found in its vast scenery of mountains, hills, rivers and caves.
+The Europe travel Authorization for Slovakia will become available in 2021 for all travelers who wish to discover this beautiful land and the wonders to be found in its vast scenery of mountains, hills, rivers and caves.

-Tourists can get their Slovakia ETIAS by completing an online ETIAS application form which should take no longer than 10 minutes to fill out with the applicant’s personal details and travel information.
+Tourists can get their ETIAS by completing an online ETIAS application form which should take no longer than 10 minutes to fill out with the applicant’s personal details and travel information.
 They will also be required to answer some basic health and security questions regarding their travel history so that the application can be screened by the ETIAS system and the approved ETIAS visa waiver be sent to the applicant via email.

 The requirements for the ETIAS for Slovakia are basic, as each tourist will only need a credit/debit card, a valid passport from one of the eligible countries and an active email account to make their application quickly and easily through the online platform.